hexalang/Hexa/docs/reference.md

 Color.Nested(Other(r: 0, g: 255, b: 0))

-// Enum with values -> has a baked type (here `Int`) enum Status Int { // NOTE adding basic type after the space turns it into a constant enum
+// Enum with values -> has a baked type (here `Int`) enum Status Int { // NOTE adding a basic type after the space turns it into a constant enum
 	Ok = 200
 	NotFound = 404
 	BadRequestError = 404 // Duplicate value is NOT allowed with constant